carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 There are lots of reasons why you might want to create your **own** Docker image.
 - You can't find a container with all the tools you need on Docker Hub.
-- You want to have a container to "archive" all the specific software versions you ran for a project
+- You want to have a container to "archive" all the specific software versions you ran for a project.
 - You want to share your workflow with someone else.

 ## Interactive installation